Why You Should Stop Using GA4 (And What Beginners Should Use Instead)

 - Click the Activate link beneath the plugin name.

 - WordPress briefly reloads the page.
-A new FPAI menu item should now appear in your left-hand admin sidebar — that’s your confirmation the plugin is running.
+A new FPAI menu item should now appear in your left-hand admin sidebar — that is your confirmation the plugin is running.

 If activation throws a PHP error, confirm your PHP version at Tools → Site Health → Info → Server.
 PHP 8.1 or higher is required.
 Contact your hosting provider to upgrade if your version is lower.